-Black Seed Bagel may actually sell Montréal-style bagels (as opposed to NYC) but they have some of the best bagel sandwiches in the city and a big following on social media.
+Even though Black Seed Bagel sells Montréal-style bagels (as opposed to NYC-style), they have some of the best bagel sandwiches in the city and a big following on social media.
 Their combinations range from AB&J (house-made almond butter and jelly) for $4; to their salmon tobiko bagel sandwich with tobiko cream cheese, smoked salmon and butter lettuce; and they do monthly special collaborations with other restaurants around the city.

 One of my favorite collaborations is a Sichuan peppercorn bagel with ghost pepper chicken salad with Little Tong Noodle Shop.
 They recently did another collaboration with Win Son in Brooklyn producing a red pepper and fried shallot bagel filled with doufu ru shrimp salad and sliced scallions.
 Black Seed has multiple locations across the city, making picking up bagels easy.

 Must-order: Monthly Special Bagel or the Salmon Tobiko Bagel

 831 3rd Avenue (between 50th & 51st Street), New York, NY 10022 | ess-a-bagel.com

 Ess-a-bagel is the more low-key, weekend bagel spot favored by many New Yorkers.
 Established in 1976, the shop is located on 3rd Avenue between 50th and 51st but ships nationwide through Goldbelly if you want a taste from afar.